How You Can Cope With A Perpetually Angry Spouse

 • Always thinking it is your fault or you should apologize

-My husband is always angry and rude to me: How to cope with an angry partner
+How to cope with an angry partner

-1. Start a discussion with your partner
+1. Start a discussion and talk to your partner

 Agustín Farias

-2. Respond with compassion
+2. Respond with compassion and empathy

 3. Consider the source of their anger

 "I think my husband hates me, what could be the reason?"
 Human beings are emotional creatures, and we all respond differently to various circumstances.
 Think about any recent events that may be affecting your partner.
-For example, the loss of a friend or loved one, a change in or loss of a job, or problems with their physical or mental health could be contributing to their anger.
+For example, the loss of a friend or loved one, a change in or loss of a job, or problems with their physical or mental health could be contributing to their angry outbursts.
 Many events can cause stress, and if they are experiencing depression, this can result in a change in mood and behavior.
-If recent events are to blame for why your husband is consistently angry, you may need to give them space and time to heal before expecting their anger to completely subside.
+If recent events are to blame for why your husband is consistently angry, you may need to give them space and time to heal before expecting their angry outbursts to completely subside.

 4. Take care of yourself and your mental health

 You may be thinking, “My husband is always angry and rude to me.
 How can I take care of myself while experiencing this kind of treatment?”
 While it’s important to talk to and support your partner, you must not forget to take care of yourself too.
-Try to avoid letting your partner’s anger destroy your own well-being.
+Try to avoid letting your partner’s angry behavior destroy your own well-being.
 If you’re feeling overwhelmed with your partner’s emotions or having difficulties in your relationship, it can help to talk with friends and/or family.
 This could be a friend or loved one, or a mental health professional.
 Having a social support system has many proven benefits, including reduced stress and improved emotional well-being.

-5. Reach out to a professional if you’re experiencing intimate partner violence
+5. Reach out to a professional

 Warning signs of domestic violence can include yelling, belittling, isolating you from people who love you, such as friends and family, or attempts to harm your health.
 Healthy relationships involve love, communication, patience, and interdependence.
 Abuse is not love.